The Board regularly carries out surveys of funds to help fulfil its dual statutory functions;

 |II.||How should the wider functions, aims or objectives of the administering authority influence the discharge of its LGPS investment duties|

-He has now produced his advice which can be found here.
+He has now produced his advice.
 His conclusions were

 |1.||In managing an LGPS fund, the administering authority has both fiduciary duties and public law duties (which are in practice likely to come to much the same thing).|